amarasovic/interpretability-literature/README.md

 Aïvodji et al. [Fairwashing: the risk of rationalization](https://arxiv.org/abs/1901.09749).
 In *ICML 2019*.

 * **Fairwashing** is prooting the false perception that a machine learning model respects some ethical values.
-* This paper shows that tt is possible to forge a fairer explanation from a truly unfair black box trough a process that the authors coin as **rationalization**.
+* This paper shows that it is possible to forge a fairer explanation from a truly unfair black box trough a process that the authors coin as **rationalization**.

 Ustun et al. [Actionable Recourse in Linear Classification](http://www.berkustun.com/docs/actionable_recourse.pdf).
 IN **FAT 2019*.